-1Department of Clinical Nutrition, Children's Hospital, Zhejiang University School of Medicine, National Clinical Research Center for Child Health, Hangzhou, China ive copper concentration may lead to oxidative damage and inflammatory reactions, potentially contributing to the development of obesity.
-High copper concentration have been linked to reactive oxygen species (ROS) caused by oxidative stress, which can activate proteolytic systems, causing muscle protein breakdown and subsequent muscle loss.
-Moreover, ROS may impair mitochondrial function and biogenesis, thereby contributing to muscle degradation.
-In are essential trace elements involved in oxidative stress processes and may play significant roles in developing sarcopenia, a condition characterized by muscle loss and excessive fat mass.
-Is-17
+Physical activity and nutritional interventions have been documented as effective strategies for managing obesity and sarcopenia.7 However, improving body composition through exercise in individuals with SMA is challenging.
+Studies have confirmed the role of micronutrients in obesity and sarcopenia, although the specific mechanisms remain unclear.8- 10 Copper, an essential trace element, serves as a crucial catalytic co-factor in enzymatic reactions, playing a vital role in cellular metabolism.11 It participates in mitochondrial function, inflammatory responses, antioxidative functions, and fat metabolism.12 However, excessive copper concentrations may lead to oxidative damage and inflammatory reactions, potentially contributing to the development of obesity.10 High concentrations of copper have been linked to reactive oxygen species (ROS) caused by oxidative stress, which can activate proteolytic systems, causing muscle protein breakdown and subsequent muscle loss.
+Moreover, ROS may impair mitochondrial function and biogenesis, thereby contributing to muscle degradation.13-14 In addition, zinc, magnesium, and iron are all vital trace elements that have been implicated in oxidative stress processes and potentially have prominent roles in the development of sarcopenia, a condition characterized by muscle loss, as well as the accumulation of excessive fat mass.15-17